-Anyone on the Left that still advocates we should reject the people and remain in the EU are truly enemy’s of the people. you can make countless arguments on economic grounds but they just apply to trade the fact is no one as ever suggested we do not trade with the EU not even the likes of Farage would go that far.
+Anyone on the Left that still advocates we should reject the people and remain in the EU are truly enemy’s of the people.
+You can make countless arguments on economic grounds but they apply to trade.
+The fact is no one as ever suggested we do not trade with the EU not even the likes of Farage would go that far.

 Now the EU revolving door as stopped spinning we see a rogues gallery of unelected EU leaders and it doesn’t make good reading.
 The hardcore remainers who profess to be Left-wing must ask themselves who do they lend their support?

 This term the commissioners taking up the top spots have once again impeccable qualifications more in tune with running an organisation like the ‘Cosa nostra’ where they would not be out of place sat around a table working out who gets what cut the spoils from underhand deals, profiteering, jobbery, turning a blind eye or simple old fashioned protection rackets.
 This geopolitical trade organisation the EU has lent itself to abuse and corruption since its very conception and it keeps appointing dubious leaders to run it, no wonder The EU’s very name is synonymous with the word corruption.